 The Project Manager is the team's representative.
 They coordinate the participants' work and handle negotiations.
 PMs are not only the team's representatives in front of the PO.
 They're also the person accountable for a project, responsible for assigning tasks to each team member and providing what they need to complete them.
 Through a series of tools, they follow every iteration and step of the process to ensure meeting budget and timeframes.

 The Team Leader (TL) is in charge of technical implementation.
 They help translate initial ideas into technical solutions during development.
 They also control a product's architectural logic and solve technical problems.
-TLs are essential to the project’s team since they provide knowledge to build architectural solutions and control, verify and apply them.
+Team Leaders are essential to the project’s team since they provide knowledge to build architectural solutions and control, verify and apply them.
 TL maintains communication with the PO and also works on roadmap management.

 In our experience, managing products for their entire SDLC is a complex process that englobes many tasks.
 The PO creates duties, pre-writes requirements, and determines the priorities.
 Once the team analyzes the case, the PM should indicate the scope of work so everyone can be ready to start the sprint upon approval.

 Meanwhile, the TL helps make sense of ideas and develops the architectural logic of the product.
 The PM prepares reports that include tests.
 This information reaches the product owner and stakeholders.
 The idea is that stakeholders decide how to continue the project.
 Looking for more info about the SDLCM?
 We have a blog post comparing it with Product Lifecycle Management, Don't forget to check it out!